2. WORD PROCESSING

 - Presentations can be opened directly only in the older versions

-Keynote; again, the new version for Yosemite and later
+Keynote; again, the new version

 will not do this.
 The old version is no longer available from Apple.